Enhancing evidence estimation through informed probability density approximation: Marginal likelihood estimation

 \section{Marginal likelihood estimation}

 The \textit{marginal likelihood} or evidence is defined by \textit{Bayes'} rule as

 where $L(X|\boldsymbol\theta,M)$ is the likelihood function of the model $M$ over the dataset $X$, and $\pi(\boldsymbol\theta|M)$ is a proper prior density of the parameter vector $\boldsymbol{\theta}$.
 The marginal likelihood $z(X|M)$, or simply $z$ from here onward, is a quantity routinely used to measure the quality of the Bayesian fit.
-If two models, $M_0$ and $M_1$, fitted to a dataset $X$, are assumed to be a $priori$ equally probable, then the ratio of their marginal likelihoods is equal to the \textit{Bayes factor},
+If two models, $M_0$ and $M_1$, fitted to a dataset $X$, are assumed to be equally probable, then the ratio of their marginal likelihoods is defined as the \textit{Bayes factor},

 This Bayesian criterion selects, between $M_{0}$ and $M_{1}$, the model best supported by the observed data $X$.
 The Bayes factor embodies \textit{Occam's razor}, discouraging excessive complexity and mitigating overfitting.
 The marginal likelihood can be evaluated analytically only for special choices of priors and likelihoods (conjugate prior-likelihood pairs) whose product integrates in closed form.
 In general, the multi-dimensional integral is intractable and must be approximated numerically.
-To this end, multiple Markov chain Monte Carlo (MCMC) methods have been proposed to estimate the evidence, such as the harmonic mean~\citep{newton1994approximate}, nested sampling~\citep{skilling2006nested}, path sampling~\citep{gelman1998simulating}, and steppingstone sampling~\citep{xie2011improving}.
-In the subsequent literature, an importance density fitted to posterior draws has been introduced as an extension of these methods to increase the accuracy of the marginal-likelihood estimates~\cite{chopin2010properties,fan2011choosing}.
+To this end, multiple Markov chain Monte Carlo (MCMC) methods have been proposed to estimate the evidence, such as the harmonic mean~\citep{newton1994approximate} , importance sampling \citep{kloek1978bayesian}, nested sampling~\citep{skilling2006nested}, path sampling~\citep{gelman1998simulating}, and steppingstone sampling~\citep{xie2011improving}.
+In the subsequent literature, an importance density fitted to posterior draws has been introduced as an extension of these methods to increase the accuracy of the marginal-likelihood estimates (bridge sampling \cite{gelman1998simulating}, nested importance sampling \cite{chopin2010properties}, generalized steppingstone sampling \cite{fan2011choosing}).
 These extension methods have proven to reduce the computational cost while being more accurate than the original MCMC methods.

 In this work, we introduce the \textit{Morph approximation}: an information-based product approximation of the posterior density that can serve as an optimal importance proposal.
 We combine the Morph approximation with optimal bridge sampling~\cite{gelman1998simulating,gronau2017tutorial}, which yields an automated and highly efficient estimator for the marginal likelihood (\morphz) that performs well in typical applications and demonstrates improved performance in statistically challenging scenarios (see Section~\ref{appli:stats}).